Freqently Asked Questions

 - Why should I donate to the project?

 - Because you use the software.
-Building software costs money.
-And the OpenBSD project builds excellent software, worth every penny you donate.
+Writing software costs money.
+And the OpenBSD project writes excellent software, worth every penny you donate.

 - I don’t use OpenBSD.
 Why should I bother?

-- Even if you do not use OpenBSD directly on a server or client, chances are almost 100% that you use some of the software written by project members.
+- Even if you do not use OpenBSD yourself on a server or a client, chances are almost 100% that you use some of the software written by project members.
 E. g. most SSH servers found in network devices today are OpenSSH or at least largely based on it.